-The tolerability of 744LA will be measured by the proportion (with 95% CI) of participants who terminate from receiving injections prior to the full course due to AE, intolerability of injection, frequency of injections, or burden of procedures related to injections out of those subjects that received at least one injection by treatment arm.
-Table 4 shows two-sided 95% confidence intervals for true tolerability rate based on various possible observed rates, given the sample size of 112 participants in the 744LA arm.
+The tolerability of 744LA will be measured by the proportion (with 95% CI) of participants who terminate from receiving injections prior to the full course due to AE, intolerability of injection, frequency of injections, or burden of procedures related to injections out of those participants that received at least one injection by treatment arm.
+The values of Table 4 show (in addition to confidence intervals for safety) two-sided 95% confidence intervals for the true tolerability rate based on various possible observed rates, given the sample size of 124 participants in the 744LA arm.
+Table 4a similarly also shows two-sided 95% confidence intervals for true tolerability rate based on various possible observed rates, given the sample size of 67 (57) participants in the 744LA arm in Cohort 1 (Cohort 2).

 The acceptability of 744LA will be measured by the proportion (with 95% CI for the 744 LA arm) of participants who would consider using 744LA for HIV prevention in the future.
 This endpoint will be measured at the end of the study on every enrolled participant (including those who terminated product use during the trial).
-Table 6 shows two-sided 95% confidence intervals for true acceptance rate based on various possible observed rates, given the sample size of 112 participants in the active 744LA arm
+Table 6 shows two-sided 95% confidence intervals for true acceptance rate based on various possible observed rates, given the sample size of 124 participants in the active 744LA arm from the two cohorts and the sample size of 67 and 57 participants in the active 744LA arm in Cohort 1 and 2, respectively.

-Table 6: 95% Confidence Intervals for the True Acceptance Rate Given Possibly Observed Rates
+Table 6: 95% Confidence Intervals for the True Acceptance Rate Given Possibly Observed Rates in the 744LA arm overall (n=124) and by cohort (n=67, 57)